• Skip to primary navigation

 • If you like pepper gravy double the amount of black pepper in this recipe.

-• A dash of white wine, while you are whisking this gravy, will give it a rich flavor for your holiday meal.
+• A dash of white wine or red wine, while whisking this gravy, will give it a rich flavor for your holiday meal.

 • Make ahead Gluten-Free Gravy by using cornstarch instead of all-purpose flour.